 Two bronze statues of mythical animals: that on the left is a "qilin"

-By and large most of the statues and reliefs which decorate the Summer Palace were made in the late XIXth century and yet many of them represent mythical creatures made of the parts of multiple animals.
+By and large most of the statues and reliefs which decorate the Summer Palace were made in the late XIXth century and yet many of them represent mythical creatures made of the parts of multiple animals, similar to Chimera.
 The qilin has a fearsome appearance in order to frighten the wicked.

 Dragon based decoration